Stepien/CharityAgent/README.md

 - adding tests for sites;
 <br>

->If you want erase your site from list please contact me.
+>If you want erase your site from list please contact me.<br>
 >I don't want harm any of this sites.
+This bot
-This bot is just to automate boring stuff and improve traffic on this websites.
+> is just to automate boring stuff and improve traffic on this websites.<br>
+>It was created to help people in need. 😊
+>
 <br>
 <hr ***/>
 <br>